hack4impact-umich/twitter-bot/README.md

 9. Use the `dotenv` NPM docs to figure out how to load in environment variables from the `.env` file in your repo.

-10. Use the `twitter` NPM docs to create an `auth` object that contains all the API keys you stored in your environment variables.
+10. Use the `twitter` NPM docs to create an `auth` object that contains all the API keys you stored in your environment variables, and initialize the Twitter client with that auth object.

 11. Write `sendTweet` function.
 Have it send a tweet using the Twitter API [statuses/update](https://developer.twitter.com/en/docs/tweets/post-and-engage/api-reference/post-statuses-update) endpoint!